 Manage DNS via Webmin

-If you login via Webmin you can manage DNS as per the following screenshot:
+If you login via Webmin you can manage DNS as per the following:

 Browse to the Servers tab – BIND DNS server.